Chile–United States relations: Baltimore incident 1891

 In 1891 Washington favored the losing side in a civil war.
 It blocked the transfer of arms purchased illegally in California by the rebels in the Itata incident.
 The US minister harbored dozens of leaders of the losing faction in the embassy; they eventually left on American ships.
 To protect American interests during the civil war President Benjamin Harrison and his aggressive Navy Secretary Benjamin F. Tracy sent a warship, the "USS Baltimore"; unwisely the captain allowed shore leave for his men in the hostile port of Valparaiso.
 Trouble escalated into a street brawl, with two Americans dead, 17 injured and 36 in jail.
 This led to the major "Baltimore crisis" between the two nations, with loose talk of possible war.
 Chile at first denied responsibility, and the foreign minister attacked the U.S. Harrison demanded full satisfaction as a point of honor and demanded $75,000 in reparations.
 European powers favored Chile; they recognized American dominance in the region and did not intervene.
 Argentina, and Peru, and to a lesser extent Brazil, had their own grievances against Chile and supported the U.S. Chile capitulated to Washington's terms and afterward built up its navy and its European connections.

+Cold war relations

+In the post-war period, the US increasingly saw Chile as a strategically important ally in Latin America.
+Under President Kennedy, the 1961 Alliance for Progress promoted economic development in Chile.
+Chile was one of the main recipients of this US aid.
+From 1962 to 1969, the country received economic aid from the US to promote infrastructure, education, and agricultural reforms.
+An important motive for this was to contain the Chilean left, which was demanding the nationalization of Chile's copper deposits under US control, which overshadowed relations from the 1960s onwards.

+The US attempted to establish the Christian Democratic Party (PDC) as a bulwark against the shift to the left.
+In 1964, Eduardo Frei Montalva received US support for his election campaign to secure his election as president.
+Frei's government pursued a moderate policies: it implemented initial land reforms and negotiated a compromise on the partial “Chileanization” of copper.
+In 1967, Kennecott sold a 51% stake in the El Teniente mine to the Chilean state.
+The growing socialist camp around Salvador Allende, on the other hand, worried Washington.
+US companies feared the nationalization of their assets in the country.
+In 1970, Richard Nixon set up a secret operation to prevent Allende's election, and the CIA was instructed to sabotage his campaign.
+At the same time, the Nixon administration openly said that an Allende government was not desired.
+In the weeks leading up to the elections, the US covertly financed opposition parties and strikes (e.g., truck drivers' strikes).
+However, all of this was unsuccessful: Allende won a narrow victory in the elections in October 1970 and was ultimately confirmed as president.